Research

 Structure and function of cavity-nesting vertebrate communities

 Globally, more than 1800 species of vertebrates require tree cavities for nesting or roosting.
 They interact in 'nest webs': ecological networks that link woodpeckers and other excavators to secondary cavity users.
 We use long-term field observations and experiments in nest web systems to examine the connections among resource availability, bird behaviour, human choices, and network function.
-We currently have cavity-nester studies in the Atlantic forest (since 2006) and humid Chaco (since 2016).
+Our cavity-nester studies focus on the Atlantic forest and humid Chaco.

 South American perspective on declines in aerial insectivores

 A third of migratory aerial insectivores disappeared from North America since the 1970s, but the causes are poorly understood.
 Nearly all research and conservation efforts focus on North America, but even the birds that breed in North America spend 2/3 of their life in South America.
 What's happening to aerial insectivores in South America?
 In 2012, concerned about near-threatened Sickle-winged Nightjars (Eleothreptus anomalus), park rangers Nestor Fariña and Olga Villalba began monitoring the population at Reserva Natural Rincón de Santa María, a protected grassland reserve in Corrientes, Argentina.
 Our research collaboration on nocturnal avian insectivores now aims to understand aspects of their demography, life history, habitat and seasonal movements that influence their conservation in South America.
-We use mark-recapture, radio telemetry, and GPS tags to track Sickle-winged Nightjars (a grassland specialist) and Common Nighthawks (Chordeiles minor), a boreal migrant that is widespread but declining.
-Stay tuned for upcoming studies of diet and insect availability in collaboration with Eliza Stein and Sabrina Taylor at LSU!
+We use mark-recapture, radio telemetry, DNA meta-barcoding, and GPS tags to study Sickle-winged Nightjars (a grassland specialist) and Common Nighthawks (Chordeiles minor), a boreal migrant that is widespread but declining.

 Drawing by Luis Pagano.
 Figure from Fariña et al. 2018.
 Ornitol.
 Neotrop.